Kevin O'Byrne: Munster

 O'Byrne made his Munster debut on 5 September 2014, starting against Edinburgh in the first game of the 2014–15 Pro12 season.
 He signed a one-year development contract with Munster in March 2015.
 On 3 September 2016, O'Byrne went off injured in Munster's 2016–17 Pro12 fixture against Scarlets.
 He was subsequently ruled out for 3 months with an elbow injury.

 O'Byrne made his European Rugby Champions Cup debut for Munster on 21 October 2017, doing so when he came on as a replacement for Rhys Marshall in the round 2 fixture against Racing 92.
 He scored his first try for Munster on 3 November 2017, having come on as a replacement in the 2017–18 Pro14 fixture against Welsh side Dragons, which Munster won 49–6.

 He signed a two-year contract extension with Munster in January 2018.
 He earned the Man-of-the-Match award in Munster's 30–26 away win against South African side Cheetahs during the 2018–19 Pro14 on 4 November 2018.
 O'Byrne won his 50th cap for Munster in their opening 2019–20 Pro14 fixture against Welsh side Dragons on 28 September 2019, a match Munster won 39–9.

 He signed a two-year contract extension with Munster in March 2020, a deal that will see O'Byrne remain with the province until at least June 2022.
 O'Byrne was rewarded for a series of strong performances by being named in the 2020–21 Pro14 Dream Team.
-O'Byrne will depart Munster at the end of the 2021–22 season.
+O'Byrne departed Munster at the end of the 2021–22 season.

 Ealing Trailfinders

-O'Byrne will join English RFU Championship side Ealing Trailfinders from the 2022–23 season.
+O'Byrne joined English RFU Championship side Ealing Trailfinders from the 2022–23 season.

+Marlow

+O’Byrne was appointed Director of Coaching at Marlow RUFC, Buckinghamshire in Summer 2024.